malcolmriley/minecraft-textiles/README.md

 * ...
 And more to come!
 Maybe!
 We'll see!

 ## Attributions and Credits
+* Texture assets used with own permission from my other project, [unused-textures](https://github.com/malcolmriley/unused-textures) via CC-BY-4.0.
 * Certain **JSON Model Files** were made using [BlockBench](https://blockbench.net); these files are denoted as such by their `credit` field.
 * Also, thanks and appreciation to **Minecraft Forge** contributors without whom projects like these would probably not exist.

 ## Addenda
-* Like the textures but hate the mod?
-Get them from my other repository, [unused-textures](https://github.com/malcolmriley/unused-textures), and do as you will!
+* If you like the textures but hate the mod, you can get them separately via my other project, [unused-textures](https://github.com/malcolmriley/unused-textures).